What do you need?

 About Dr. Bennie Wilson

-Dr. Wilson is Director of Student Learning Assessment, Director of the Online Writing Laboratory, and senior lecturer in management at the College of Business at the University of Texas at San Antonio (UTSA).
+Dr. Wilson is Director of the Online Writing Laboratory, and senior lecturer in management at the College of Business at the University of Texas at San Antonio (UTSA).
 He has served as Associate Dean for Undergraduate Studies at the college.
 A native of San Antonio, Texas, he previously served 30 years in the U.S. Air Force, culminating his military career in the rank of colonel.

 Dr. Wilson earned his doctorate in education administration at Auburn University, his MBA at the William E. Simon Graduate School of Business Administration at the University of Rochester, and his Bachelor's degree in business at San Jose State University.
 He completed advanced study in national security management at the John F. Kennedy School of Government at Harvard University.
 He is also a graduate of the National War College, the Industrial College of the Armed Forces, and the Air Command and Staff College.
 He has been a Senior Research Fellow at the National Defense University.
 He holds certification as Senior Professional in Human Resources (SPHR) from the Society for Human Resource Management, certification in corporate training management from San Antonio College, and lifetime community college credentials as chief administrative officer, supervisor, and instructor from the State of California.
 He completed the City of San Antonio Leadership Institute Course and graduated from Leadership San Antonio, sponsored by the Greater San Antonio Chamber of Commerce and the San Antonio Hispanic Chamber of Commerce.